 (d) Marketing materials, including the cost of the training; and

 (2) Participating in an in-person or video interview with the OHCQ.

+C. A person may not advertise an approved training course until OHCQ approves the course in writing.

+(1) OHCQ may report false and misleading advertising to the Office of the Attorney General, Division of Consumer Protection.

+D. OHCQ shall maintain a current list of approved trainers of the 80-hour assisted living manager training course on their website.

 [Being available for an in-person or telephone interview by the Department.]